 by John Lechner

-On the underside of a spring-green leaf, a mother ladybug laid fifteen eggs, then flew away.
+On the underside of a spring-green leaf, a mother ladybug laid fifteen eggs and flew away.
 There was nothing more she could do, the rest was up to them.

-After a day of rain, a day of wind, and a day of sunshine, the eggs hatched and the tiny larvae emerged.
-Their mother had wisely chosen a plant covered with aphids, and the hungry larvae gobbled them up.
+After a day of rain, a day of wind, and a day of sun, the eggs hatched and the tiny larvae emerged.
+Their mother had wisely chosen a plant covered with delicious aphids, and the hungry larvae gobbled them up.

 As the long days passed, the larvae grew bigger and bigger, shedding their skin several times in the process.

 Finally each become a pupa, and attached themselves to the leaf.
-They slept for days and days, dreaming of a future filled with possibility.
+They slept for days and days, dreaming of a world filled with possibility.

-Then they began to feel itchy and restless.
-One by one, the ladybugs emerged from their cocoons into the morning sunshine.
+One morning they began to feel itchy and restless.
+One by one, the ladybugs emerged from their cocoons into the bright sunshine.

 All except for one.
 His name was Snug.
-He wanted to stay tucked away where it was safe, but he was hungry.
-Finally he wriggled out of his old skin and cautiously stepped onto the leaf.
+He wanted to stay tucked away, but he was hungry.
+Finally he wriggled out of his old skin and stepped onto the leaf.

 The world seemed wholly new, brighter and louder than he remembered.
 It hurt his eyes to look at it.
-The plant was crawling with ladybugs, laughing and talking about the many adventures awaiting them.
+The plant was crawling with his ladybug siblings, laughing and talking about the many adventures awaiting them.

-Snug looked around for food, but the other ladybugs had gobbled up most of the aphids, and whenever he spied one, another ladybug would grab it.
+Snug looked around for food, but the other ladybugs were so fast they gobbled up all the aphids.
 So he nibbled the bitter leaf instead.

-Suddenly one of the ladybugs shouted, “Bye everyone, I’m off to try my wings and see the world!”
-To Snug’s amazement, the ladybug crawled to the edge of the leaf, opened her wings with a buzz, and jumped off.
+Then one of the ladybugs shouted, “Bye everyone, I’m off to try my wings and see the world!”
+She crawled to the edge of the leaf, opened her wings with a buzz, and jumped off.

 Another ladybug said, “Me too!
 There’s nothing to do here, and it’s time to move on.
-Farewell!”
-He too scurried to the edge of the leaf and jumped over the side.
+Goodbye!”
+He scurried to the edge of the leaf and jumped over the side.

-Snug crept to the edge and peered over.
-The drop was so great he couldn’t even see the ground below.
+Snug was astounded by all this.
+He crept to the edge of the leaf and peered over.
+He couldn’t even see the ground below.
 Stretched out before him was a shining river, countless trees, and miles of unknown.
 It was wondrous and magical and terrifying.

-He wanted to fly, but what if his wings didn’t work?
-There were so many dangers in the world, so many creatures who might want to eat him, he felt very unprotected.
-His shell was still soft, and didn’t have spots yet.
-He didn’t realize that all ladybugs are like this at first.
+What if his wings didn’t work?
+There were so many dangers in the world, and creatures who might want to eat him.
+His shell was still soft, and he felt so unprotected.

-A big ladybug walked up to him and said, “Well, what are you waiting for?”
+A big ladybug walked up to him and said jovially, “Well, what are you waiting for?”

 “Nothing,” said Snug.
 “I’m just not ready.”